 Nevada Series LLC Taxes

-The tax treatment of series LLC in Nevada depends on the business activity of each series.
+The tax treatment of Nevada series LLC depends on the business activity of each series.
 Generally, series LLCs in Nevada pay Modified Business Tax based on their total income.

-Additionally, series LLC in Nevada is not subject to any Nevada franchise tax or Nevada corporate income tax.
+Additionally, Nevada series LLC is not subject to any Nevada franchise tax or Nevada corporate income tax.

 As a whole, a series limited liability company in Nevada is not subject to Commerce tax.